VCTLabs/bandit-report-artifacts/README.md

 Files skipped (0):
 ```

-This can be achieved by add the following to your job
+This can be achieved by adding the following to your job.

 ```yml
     - name: Security check report artifacts